Dexterous Pre-grasp Manipulation for Human-like Functional Categorical Grasping: Deep Reinforcement Learning and Grasp Representations: Explicit Target Grasp Representation

 \subsection{Curriculum}

 In this work, we avoid having any explicit expert demonstrations and focus on learning robust and natural policies for object pre-grasp manipulation through pure DRL with dense reward shaping.
 To facilitate faster and more stable learning, we propose a simple two-stage curriculum.

 In the first stage, we place the objects in poses where target functional grasps can be reached directly.
-The second stage then has full difficulty, taking advantage of the warm-start provided by the first stage.
-During the first stage, the objects are put on the table in their nominal poses 5\,cm away from the inner side of the hand.
-The arm is set to a neutral configuration with high manipulability score.
-We disable the $r_{\textrm{man}}$ reward term during the first stage, so that the policy can converge faster without being stuck in potential multiple local minima.
-Note, that this curriculum is agnostic to object-specific details.
-Thus, we keep the approach general while achieving faster policy convergence.
+Objects are positioned on the table in their nominal poses 5\,cm away from the inner side of the hand.
+The arm is set to a neutral configuration with a high manipulability score.
+We disable the $r_{\textrm{man}}$ reward term during the first stage so that the policy can converge faster.

+The second stage has full difficulty, taking advantage of the warm-start provided by the first stage.
+The curriculum is agnostic to object-specific details, keeping the approach general while achieving faster policy convergence.